top of page

 When it comes to left side low back pain. your internal organs may be to blame.
 Organs such as your kidneys, pancreas, colon and uterus can become infected, irritated or inflamed, causing sensations of pain in your back.

 When it comes to low back pain, specifically on one side of your body, internal organs might not be the first thing that comes to mind.
-Organs such as your kidneys, pancreas, colon and uterus can become infected, irritated or inflamed, causing sensations of pain in your back.
+Organs like your kidneys, pancreas, colon and uterus can become infected, irritated or inflamed, causing sensations of pain in your back.

 Kidney infections, kidney stones, pancreatitis, ulcerative colitis or fibroids, can all cause pain that radiates down your back.
 Typically these conditions are easier to distinguish from general low back pain as they are often accompanied by other symptoms.